sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ## Result Cache(s) Usage
 Duration: 20

-Sigma has the capability to automatically fetch previously calculated data, leveraging the ability of some data warehouses to fetch the results of prior SQL calculations.
+Sigma has the capability to automatically fetch previously calculated data from the warehouse, leveraging the ability of some data warehouses to fetch the results of prior SQL calculations.

 Sigma’s result cache is a feature implemented within Sigma itself.